RainbowJM/meesterproef-2223/README.md

 But I learned a lot from it.
 Think what are the best name for each of the table and their relationships to each other.
 Did a little bit of coding for the chat in the detail page.

 I think we work well together as a group, and there is clear communication and division of labor.

+For a more detailed infomation about the daily stand-ups, sprint reviews and retrospectives you can go to the [wiki](https://github.com/RainbowJM/strandeiland/wiki/Daily-Stand-ups--&-Retrospective)

+### Feedback week 2
+#### Feedback code review - 7 juni 2023
+This was the first code review, we had to show our code to the other group and they had to give feedback on it.
+I got some good feedback on my code, but also some things I could improve on.

+- Feature branches
+- Create issues and link them in the project board
+- Using Github to keep a to do list
+- Break down Javascript and ejs templating and rewrite into modules

+We were already working with branches, but everyone had one branch where they were working in.
+That means that everey feature was in one branch, and that is not really good.
+And we were already working with issues, but we were not linking them in the project board.
+When making pull request, so that was for sure a good thing to do.

+#### Feedback Sprint review - 9 juni 2023
+- Making it clearer that the filter can expand
+- Search based on keyword
+- New design for detail page
+- New design for the chat - more functionalities and change the name
+- Different ways to upload image in wish form
+- Change proposal to wish
+- Pull menu to be different and not on the side
+- The wish create butuon should have an activating call to action

+#### Retrospetive
+That was all for the second Sprint of the project.
+This week I focused on finishing the API and the datamodel.
+I also worked on the chat, style it and made it work with the basic functionalities.
+The pull request was a bit of a struggle, because I had to merge the branches and there was alot of merge conflict, cuz we were not working in modules yet.
+When we started working with modules all of that was fixed.
+There was lest merge conflict and the code was more readable.

+I think we work well together as a group, and there is clear communication and division of labor.